 Custom analytics events¶

-If using a custom analytics event to trigger the rule, you can choose whether the trigger should fire 'Each time the event occurs' (default) or 'Only on the Nth occurrence' of the event, where you can specify the number of times each user must complete the event before the trigger will fire.
+If using a custom analytics event to trigger the rule, you can choose whether the trigger should fire 'Each time the event occurs' (default) or 'Only on the Nth occurrence' of the event, where you can specify the number of times each user must complete the event before the trigger will fire, optionally within a timeframe.
+For example when a user completes their third order within a six month period.

-Click 'Next' when ready to add actions to the rule.
+Click 'Next' when you are ready to add actions to the rule.

-You can add one or more actions, such as sending a push notification or running a KScript, to be fired when a rule is triggered.
+You can add one or more actions, such as sending a push notification, sending an in-app message or running a KScript, to be fired when a rule is triggered.

 To edit or delete an action, click the pencil or trash icon as appropriate.
 To preview how a notification will appear on a user's device, click the magnifying glass.
 Click "Add Action" to add an(other) action to be fired when this rule is triggered.
 Specify the type of action you want to fire.